Have you ever worried that your long-distance relationship won’t work out? And have people ever made you feel like it wasn’t possible?

 How we surprised each other:

 Johan planned out a surprise visit with my parents.
 He flew over to America and surprised me at the airport.
 Then he also fit in a surprise proposal.
 Want our whole engagement story?

 You have to trust your partner especially if you are in a long distance relationship.
 If you can’t trust each other then you are going to have problems.

 We just sat back and trusted each other.
 I know that might sound crazy to some people.
 But honestly trust is having a reliability on someone else and that they won’t hurt you.

 If you are worried about being hurt, sit down and have a discussion with your partner about it.

-Yes, I actually wrote unicorn there.
+Yes, you read that correctly.
 Unicorns are magical and unique happenings in your life.
 Look for things that sparkle and shine in your life as a couple.

 How we spotted unicorns: